-If you have been involved with any significant planning application recently, there’s a good chance that you have encountered (or soon will encounter) the dreaded energy statement.
+If you are involved with any significant planning application, there is a good chance you will need to provide an energy statement.

 Energy Statements & The London Plan

 We spend a lot of time writing energy statements and many of these are for London schemes.
-The 32 London boroughs (plus the City of London) have set the bar very high through the adoption of the London Plan.
+The London boroughs and corporations have set the bar very high through the adoption of the London Plan.

-The London Plan is the overall strategic plan for Greater London, and it sets out a fully integrated economic, environmental, transport and social framework for the development of the capital to 2031.
-London boroughs’ local plans need to generally follow the London Plan, and its policies guide decisions on planning applications by councils and the Mayor.
+The London Plan is the overall strategic plan for Greater London.
+It sets out a fully integrated economic, environmental, transport and social framework for the development of the capital to 2031.
+You can find out more in our post here

-Due to the recent introduction of the NPPF (National Planning Policy Framework), local councils are now obligated to encourage development, if sustainable.
+The recent introduction of the NPPF (National Planning Policy Framework) has had wide ranging effects.
+Local authorities are now obligated to encourage development, if sustainable.

-They are also free to set their own measures of sustainability and so the already established London Plan is being replicated all over the UK.
-Generally councils will set an extra CO2 reduction target of somewhere between 10-40%, and possibly require CfSH or BREEAM assessment too.
+They are also free to set their own measures.
+Generally councils will set an extra CO2 reduction target of somewhere between 10-40%, and possibly require other standards to be met, like BREEAM.

-Some councils will set other objectives in addition to an energy Statement – for instance Bristol City Council requires all planning applications to include water reporting within the a broader sustainability statement, demonstrating that any surface water or flood risks are being mitigated.
+Some authorities will set other objectives in addition to energy performance.
+For instance Bristol City Council requires all planning applications to include water reporting within a broader sustainability statement.
+Applicants must demonstrate how any surface water or flood risks are being mitigated.

 Energy Statements – What You Need

-These three elements are entwined.
-For example, most of our clients are used to providing SAP Calculations for residential schemes to show building regs compliance.
-In the case of a current London Plan application, we will be using SAP to demonstrate not only that baseline performance, but also how an extra 40% improvement will be made.
+Developers and design teams are used to providing SAP Calculations for residential schemes to show building regs compliance.
+When writing an energy statement your consultant will be using SAP software to model the proposed buildings and demonstrate not only that baseline performance, but also how an improvement will be made.